 PHYS 291 - Directed Studies.
 One to three credit hours.
 This course allows the student to investigate in depth some subject matter that is not covered in the courses regularly offered by ENMU-Roswell.
-Assignments must, as a minimum, require 30 hours of work per credit hour in the form of a substantial research paper, study, or project.
-Prerequisite: Completion of Directed Studies Request form; consent of instructor and administrative approval.
-(Repeatable for credit.)
+Assignments must, as a minimum,

 PHYS 193/293 - Topics in Physics.
 One to nine credit hours.
 As announced.
 (May be repeated for credit with consent of instructor and administrative approval.)